cibi29/Weekly-Status-Update/README.md

 This page will temporary reflect weekly updates on the project

 ## Week 13
-* Completed tests with another extrinsic task called Question Classification.
+* Completed tests with another extrinsic task - Question Classification.
 Please refer to the results [here](https://docs.google.com/spreadsheets/d/1YGONjsOB_f-kuzWRAzNH86xrIGGohzAEV_WWmTJ_DXQ/edit#gid=0)
 * Results show that word2vec trained on the same data performs better than fasttext.
 However, in this test, our embeddings do not beat facebook's pretrained embeddings
 * Started writing the paper - Link and details have been sent in the mail
 * Read the following paper - "Enriching Word Vectors with Subword Information"